bimdata/platform-old/README.md

 # BIMData Platform

 BIMData Platform is a web application to manage your project in the BIM ecosystem.
-You can manage your projects and your files in relation with your users.
+You can manage your projects and your files in relation to your users.
 Projects are organized into Clouds.
 BIMData Platform manages models with open formats such as IFC and BCF.

 [screenshot]